AI-vidence/antakia/docs/examples/california2.md

 3. adjust these rules according to your needs
 4. add this rules-defined zone to your list of "region"
 5. chose a submodel for substitution
-6. start again from step 1
+6. start again from step 1 with the remaining points

 ## Applying AntakIA workflow on our dataset